adavarski/k3s-GitLab-development/README.md

 ```
 #### Example3: Integrate gitlab+k3s with existing k3s Hybrid Cloud

-k3s multi-node Hybrid cluster running on cloud VMs on differen Cloud providers (different regions), based on Kilo pod network).
+k3s multi-node Hybrid cluster running on cloud VMs on differen Cloud providers (different regions), based on Kilo pod network.

-Example bellow use Hybrid k3s multi-node installation: master on Cloud Provider 1 (Digital Ocean for example) and Workers on different Cloud Provider2 (Linode for example), all running in the same Cloud Provider Region:
+Example bellow use Hybrid k3s multi-node installation: Master on Cloud_Provider_1 (Digital Ocean for example) and Workers on different Cloud_Provider_2 (Linode for example), all Workers running in the same Cloud_Provider_2 Region:

 ```
 # DNS setup: Setup DNS to manage the DNS A entries for a new development cluster called c2: *.c2 points to